fdmeringolo/cross_selling_ml/README.md

 # Cross Selling using Machine Learning

-This repository contains code and resources for a machine learning project focused on cross-selling.
+This project aims to create a predictive model capable of identifying potential cross-selling opportunities for existing customers, determining those who might be interested in purchasing an additional policy for their vehicle.
 Check the specification file for more information.

 ## Files